tylerhooks1/react-tutorial-projects/README.md

 # react-tutorial-projects
-React Projects that have been done or inspired by tutorials that I've done.
+React Projects that have been done or inspired by tutorials that I've completed.